 Both can be grown in containers indoors, but Roman lends itself best to indoor living.
 It tends to be more compact and needs less room to thrive.

 Roman chamomile seeds are available in a variety of package sizes from True Leaf Market.

-Or, if your preference is for the German variety, you can find seeds at Botanical Interests.
+Or, if your preference is for the German variety, you can find seeds available at Earthbeat Seeds.

 Pick the Best Container

 When it comes to containers, as long as it has drainage and isn’t too petite, you can plop a chamomile plant in there.

 Any pot six inches in diameter or larger will do, but of course, you’ll see more flowers from bigger plants grown in larger pots.
 Chamomile has shallow roots, so wide pots are best to maximize the space they have available to grow and spread.

 Self-watering pots are handy, especially if you’re starting seeds.
 Plastic and metal are lightweight materials for containers, though metal can heat up quickly in direct sun.
 Terra cotta and glazed clay are heavier.